MichailSemoglou/color-palette-extractor-V2/README.md

 | **Tints** | Lighter variations of a color (adding white) |
 | **Shades** | Darker variations of a color (adding black) |

+### Color Accuracy Note

+The emotional analysis feature maps extracted colors to a predefined set of color categories in our database.
+Since we work with a finite number of color definitions, some matches may not be entirely accurate, particularly for:

+- Colors that fall between our predefined categories (e.g., a blue-green might be categorized as either blue or green)
+- Very specific shades that don't have exact matches in our color database
+- Unique or unusual colors that may be mapped to their nearest neighbor
+- Colors with subtle variations that might all map to the same category

+The tool provides its best interpretation by finding the closest match in our color database.
+For critical color analysis applications, consider:
+- Treating the emotional analysis as a general guide rather than absolute categorization
+- Manually verifying color interpretations for important branding decisions

 ## Emotional Color Analysis

 The emotional analysis feature provides insights into: